microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Whiteboard design session/WDS trainer guide - Cognitive services and deep learning.md

 2. For the solution you propose, what is the range of value of the sentiment score, and how would you interpret that value?

-    The Text Analytics API returns values in the range of 0 to 1.
-A value closer to 0 is interpreted as strongly negative sentiment, near 0.5 as neutral sentiment, and closer to 1 as strongly positive.
+    The Text Analytics API returns confidence scores from 0 to 1 for positive, neutral, and negative sentiments.
+Higher confidence score for a given sentiment implies higher probability of that sentiment being present in the text.

 3. Next, pseudo code on how to use the Text Analytics Python APIs for their text analytics use cases.